payfunc/cli/README.md

 # PayFunc CLI
-Command line interface for CardFunc.
+Command line interface for PayFunc.

 # Installing
 Install using NPM in the global scope: